Pillars of My Life

 By Umar Azam

 Fasting (Ramadan): Fasting is not just about not eating or drinking anything the whole day.
-It is more like a month-long test of your perseverance and your ability to resist temptation to indulge (or overly indulge) in things that are seem attractive in at first but can actually hurt you mind and body.
-Fasting can also give you insight on the lives of the people who may not have the same luxuries as you have (again.
-Food, water ETC.).
-Ramadan is a test of your patience to see if you can get though a hardship with confidence and hope in your heart that you can get through it without effort.
+It is more like a month-long test of your perseverance and your ability to resist temptation to indulge (or overly indulge) in things that seem attractive at first, but can actually hurt your mind and body.
+Fasting can also give you insight on the lives of the people who may not have the same luxuries as you ( food, water, etc).
+Ramadan is a test of your patience to see if you can get through a hardship with confidence and hope in your heart that you can get through it without effort.

-These are only some of the many reason that make me proud to be a Muslim.
+These are some of the many reasons that make me proud to be a Muslim.
 In a world surrounded by blind and hasty generalizations, it is our job to spread the message of peace, to be the bigger person.
-It is up to us to spread more happiness love, and Brother/sisterhood in the world.
+It is up to us to spread more happiness, love, and brother/sisterhood in the world.
 That is exactly what my beautiful religion, Islam, aims to do.